 Arrowhead Gallery and Studios: Across the street from the Visitor Center, see and buy works from 40+ artists and artisans, featuring a wide variety of arts and crafts, classes and workshops.
 78C S Catawba Ave

 Old Fort Arrowhead Monument: In the center of Old Fort, built in 1930 this hand chiseled granite monument served to honor the peace finally achieved between the pioneer settlers and the Native Americans.
 At the unveiling, over 6,000 people attended including chiefs from both the Catawba and Cherokee tribes.
 These two tribes had never smoked a pipe of peace together until that day.

-Train Depot: Old Fort's train depot is in the heart of town.
-Located directly behind the historic "Arrowhead" this depot is is beautifully renovated and includes a Visitor Center.
-The bright yellow building is hard to miss.
+Train Depot: Old Fort's train depot is in the heart of town, located directly behind the Arrowhead.

 Places to Stay and See in Old Fort